 Mike E: We’re seeing a massive drop in premise-based phone systems.
 Those onsite servers are really starting to dwindle.
 We’re all seeing a large drop in PSTN phone lines.
 Obviously, voice over IP phone lines are much more stable now as the Internet across the country becomes faster.
 Those markets used to be huge—especially in our hardware side.
 We used to sell a ton of premise-based servers and physical gateways, and it’s pretty much dropped off considerably unless you’re in a rural market.

 CC: So why do you think that is?

 CC: Yeah.
-You don’t always get what you pay for some of the some of the solutions out there that are for VoIP and for Cloud are very dicey, and under the hood they’re just virtual machine technology that are not true Cloud solutions.
+You don’t always get what you pay for some of the solutions out there that are for VoIP and for Cloud are very dicey, and under the hood, they’re just virtual machine technology that are not true Cloud solutions.
 Why don’t you talk about our partnership and what we’re going to be providing together.

 CC: Oh, yeah it is.

 Mike E: …which was huge for us because our partners either have their own homebrew solution, or they’re using proprietary software like Asterix, Free Switch, Vodia, or any of a ton of other solutions out there.
 So having an over-the-top solution from CallCabinet means they can provide these extra features like quality assurance, call compliance, AI, and analytics, it makes it really easy to bring into our vendor lists and for partners to buy.

 CC: Let’s talk for a minute about what kind of customers CloudCo works with who’ve realized that they need to get their compliance game in order and come up to speed.